Prescott College: Statistics

 Biography

-Charles Monty Roessel is a Navajo photographer, journalist and academic administrator.
-Roessel served as Director of the Bureau of Indian Education from 2013 until 2016.
-He currently serves as the president of Diné College.
+Charles Monty Roessel was an American photographer and journalist.
+As an academic administrator, he served as Director of the Bureau of Indian Education from 2013 until 2016 and president of Diné College from 2017 until his death.

 General info